ava-labs/subnet-evm/cmd/README.md

 ## Assumption of Knowledge

-Before building a stateful precompile, you will want to make sure that you have a solid understanding of the EVM, precompiles, and stateful precompiles.
-Here are some helpful resources on the EVM to get started:
+Here are some helpful resources on the EVM to solidify your knowledge.

 - [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)
 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)